itiligent/ai/Readme.md

 ---

-### 🟡 Optional Review Candidate
+### 🟡 Optional Control Candidate (For Manual Review)

+Optional Review Candidates allow plausible but uncertain matches to be surfaced without overstating them as firm recommendations.

-Used where there is plausible evidence, but not enough confidence for a firm recommendation.
+This is useful when the evidence suggests a possible ISM relationship, but the confidence level is not high enough for a suggested control.

 > **Possible match requiring human review = Optional Review Candidate**